 Subserosal Fibroids: Symptoms, Diagnosis, and Treatment

-A subserosal fibroid is the most common type of uterine fibroid.
-Also known as a subserosal leiomyoma or a subserosal myoma, this type of fibroid develops on the outside of the uterus under the serosa, which is the smooth outer layer.
-It’s a benign tumor that can grow on the uterine tissue directly or it can be attached by a thin stalk.
-Because of its location outside of the uterus, a subserosal fibroid can push against the pelvis and nearby organs.
+A subserosal fibroid, also called a subserosal leiomyoma or subserosal myoma, develops outside the uterus under the serosa, the smooth outer layer.
+It’s a benign tumor that can grow directly on the uterine tissue or be attached by a thin stalk.
+Being outside the uterus, it can exert pressure on the pelvis and nearby organs.

 Subserosal Fibroid Symptoms